miknayr/The-Bagel-Invitationals/updates.md

 collision works, it'll magnetize into the hole if its close or within 10 pixels.

 need to figure out the angle situation

+5/19 3pm ;
+- fixed club selection and updates values too need to create algorithm for ball movement